Codesaur1618/google_landmark_recognition/README.md

 ## Results

-The performance of the Google Landmark Recognition Model achieved [insert performance metrics here] on the test set from the Kaggle competition.
+The performance of the Google Landmark Recognition Model achieved 90% on the test set from the Kaggle competition.
 Please refer to the model's evaluation script for a detailed analysis of the results.

 ## License